 NOTE: The procedure for installing each fan is identical.

 - 1. Follow the safety guidelines listed in the Safety instructions section. - 2.
 Follow the procedure listed in the Before working inside your system section. - 3.
+Remove the cooling shroud.

-If installed, remove the cooling fan blank. - 4.
-If required, remove the cooling shroud.
+4. If installed, remove the cooling fan blank.